Gary Lucas: Other collaborations

 In 2015 Lucas's psychedelic world music trio, Pearly Clouds, released their debut album on Discovery Records on March 15, 2015.
 The project features Hungarian traditional folk vocalist Enikő Szabó and Serbian saxophonist Toni Dezso.

 Lucas traveled to England in February 2017 to produce a new album from Ed Laurie.
 Lucas's celebrated album Rishte with Najma Akhtar was reissued on OkayMusic, rising to #4 on the World Music Charts Europe.
-Fall 2017 saw the release of the album "Gary and Toni Go Nutz!", a duo recording of songs and improvisation by Lucas and Toni Dezso of Pearly Clouds, on Rare Lumiere and Okay Records.
+Fall 2017 saw the release of the album Gary and Toni Go Nutz!, a duo of Lucas and Toni Dezso of Pearly Clouds, on Rare Lumiere and Okay Records.
 Rokus Kalapis created an animated feature to accompany the album.

-In 2018, he opened director Emir Kusturica's long-running Kustendorf Film and Music Festival in Serbia with two live film scores, including the formerly lost Russian fantasy short "Bound By Film" starring Vladimir Mayakovsky and Rene Clair's surrealistic "Entr'acte"; and with Emir Kusturica's Balkan gypsy ensemble The No Smoking Orchestra.
-Gary returned again to Serbia in July to perform at Kusturica's Bolshoi Classical Music Festival with a third live film score for the famed Russian silent comedy "Chess Fever".
+In 2018, he opened director Emir Kusturica's long-running Kustendorf Film and Music Festival in Serbia with two live film scores, including the formerly lost Russian fantasy short Bound By Film starring Vladimir Mayakovsky and Rene Clair's surrealisticEntr'acte; and with Emir Kusturica's Balkan gypsy ensemble The No Smoking Orchestra.
+Gary returned again to Serbia in July to perform at Kusturica's Bolshoi Classical Music Festival with a third live film score for the famed Russian silent comedy Chess Fever.

-While in Normandy, France in 2019, Lucas recorded a new EP with French/Moroccan singer Yass Boud and producer David Konopnicki, scheduled for release in early 2021.

-On July 1, Gary unleashed his latest project LE BEAST CONCRÈTE, a new electronica collaboration with producer/dj David Sisko.
+On July 1, 2021, Gary unleashed his latest project Le Beast Concrete, a collaboration with producer/DJ David Sisko.